jmichalicek/django-fractions/docs/usage.rst

                                             **kwargs)

 Takes a :class:`fractions.Fraction` value, stores it as a decimal value, and then returns it as a :class:`fractions.Fraction`.
-Due to Django's :class:`models.DecimalField` implementation it is recommended that the limit_denominator` or `decimal_places` arguments be used.
-Without them certain fractions, including common ones such as 1/3, will result in and exception being raised when the model is saved.
+This field is highly based on Django's :class:`models.DecimalField` implementation and so the `max_digits` and `decimal_places` arguments are required.

 :param str verbose_name: The verbose name of the field
 :param str name: Name of the field